calculquebec/infra-gdr/docs/community/contributing.md

 ## Documentation

-This repository uses Sphinx, a powerful documentation generator, to create high-quality documentation.
-Sphinx enables you to write documentation in reStructuredText (reST) format or markdown (MyST) and provides tools for complex documentation and publishing workflows.
+This repository uses [Sphinx](https://www.sphinx-doc.org), a powerful documentation generator, to create high-quality documentation.
+It enables you to write documentation in reStructuredText (reST) format or markdown (MyST) and provides tools for complex documentation and publishing workflows.

 ### Prerequisities